 Geocaching in the Parks!

-Lee County Parks are home to several geocaching sites.
+Lee County parks are home to several geocaching sites.
 Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
-A geocache in a Lee County Parks & Recreation facility must first be approved by the Ranger Unit.
-Download the

-email it to the Ranger Unit or by mail to the administration office at Terry Park, 3410 Palm Beach Blvd., Fort Myers, FL 33916.
-For more information on geocaching, visit Geocaching.com.
+The Ranger Unit must first approve a geocache in a Lee County Parks & Recreation facility.
+Download the Geocaching Permit and email it to the Ranger Unit or by mail to the administration office at Terry Park, 3410 Palm Beach Blvd., Fort Myers, FL 33916.
+Visit Geocaching.com for more information.

 Ranger Unit Contact: